 By Julia Migné

-In a time where social media and YouTube have conditioned people to project a certain image, podcasts with honest and authentic conversations come as a fresh breath of air.
+In a time where social media and YouTube have conditioned people to project a certain image, podcasts with honest and authentic conversations come as a breath of fresh air.

-Nowadays more people are turning podcasts in search of motivation and meaningful discussions.
+Nowadays more people are turning to podcasts in search of motivation and meaningful discussions.
 Sometimes listening to a conversation that matters can be enough to make us feel better and podcasts know that very well.
-After all humans are are all about deep connections and shared experiences.
+After all humans are all about deep connections and shared experiences.

 Listening to what someone else has gone through and how they overcame the struggles life threw at them can be incredibly powerful.
 It can make us reassess the way we react to our own traumas but also can give us a new understanding of other people’s perceptions and experiences.

 So, if you are keen on learning more about why inspiring people do what they do while listening to conversations that seem to be happening between friends, then get your headphones out!
 Here is a list of three podcasts with great hosts that are all about diving deep into the minds of artists, writers and politicians.

 What better way to dive into a meaningful conversation than doing so while having a delicious home-made meal?
 The concept behind Table Manners is pretty straightforward: the hosts Jessie Ware and her mother Lennie chat with their guests from their very own dinner table!

 Having asked in advance what their guests’ favourite dishes are, the bubbly duo then puts on a feast tailored to each of them.
 It is quite fascinating to see how easily the conversation can flow when it is centered around food and the experiences and memories associated with it.

 From My Dad Wrote A Porno to talking to Ed Sheeran, this podcast will give you the opportunity to hear from musicians, filmmakers and politicians in a surprisingly intimate way.
 Don’t get fooled though, this podcast might be about food but it does not shy away from covering more serious topics such as London’s rising crime rates.